@leachain/vm-shim

 // 4.
 IMPORTANT: Bind the created instance to the shim

-// This allows host functions to access the Wasm module's memory.
+// This allows host functions and helpers to access Wasm memory and exports.

 bindInstance(instance);